Raqeeb Se

-The series received critical acclaim due to its storyline and performances of the cast.
+The series received critical acclaim due to its story line and performances of the cast.
 At 21st Lux Style Awards, it got most number of nominations, and won Best TV Director and two awards for Kiani; Best Emerging Talent in TV and Best TV Actress-Critics' choice.

 Plot

 The television series is centered around four women and the men around them.
-Sakina takes her daughter and flees from her abusive husband.
-She seeks shelter at her former lover Maqsood Sahab's house and their love story is so tragic and interesting that his wife, Hajra and daughter, Insha, know it by heart.
+Sakina takes her daughter Ameera and flees from her abusive husband Rafiq.
+She seeks shelter at her former lover, Maqsood Sahab's house and their love story is so tragic and interesting that his wife, Hajra and daughter, Insha, know it by heart.

-Hajra consoles Sakina and takes care of her and her daughter while Insha considers it an injustice to her mother.
+Hajra consoles Sakina and takes care of her and Ameera while Insha considers them putting up at her house an injustice to her mother.